One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 - Avoid talking to people who are too drunk- People are unpredictable when they’ve been drinking.
 You can inadvertently say something they find offensive and suddenly find yourself involved in a conflict.
 Sober people are much more agreeable.

 - Avoid talking about controvertible topics- Religion and politics are particularly dangerous subjects to talk about with people you don’t know well.
 It’s easy for an argument or fight to start.
 Once, while riding in a minibus in Ethiopia, the man next to me started asking me about my religion.
 When I told him that I don’t have one, he suddenly became less friendly.
 I never felt in danger in this particular situation, but the whole exchange would have been much more pleasant if I had just told him I was a believer.
 I could have made a friend.

 - If you see people getting too rowdy at a bar, get out of there– Sometimes local bars get a bit rough.
 You don’t want to be in the wrong place at the wrong time and get involved in a violent situation.
 Just call it a night or move on to another bar if the place doesn’t feel safe.

 Overall, the risk of assault is slim.
-People don’t attack for no reason.
+People don’t usually attack for no reason.
 There needs to be some type of conflict or provocation.
 If you’re a peaceful, agreeable person, the likelihood of experiencing an assault is very low.
 Random acts of violence exist but they are incredibly rare and there is really nothing you can do to prevent them.